-The ASHP-accredited PGY1 Pharmacy Residency at Abington Memorial Hospital (AMH) is a powerful learning opportunity to develop essential knowledge and skill sets for contemporary health-system pharmacy practice.
+The ASHP-accredited PGY1 Pharmacy Residency at Abington Hospital – Jefferson Health (AH) is a powerful learning opportunity to develop essential knowledge and skill sets for contemporary health-system pharmacy practice.
 The residency program fosters creative problem solving, process thinking, project management, and self-evaluation in the context of patient care and under the umbrella of medication safety and quality.

-The AMH PGY1 pharmacy residency program prepares its graduates to succeed as acute care pharmacists or to pursue PGY2 training in a focused area of practice.
-AMH is a community teaching hospital that provides a core foundation of practice management, self-evaluation, and unique clinical skills (pain management, anticoagulation and antimicrobial stewardship) within a culture of patient safety.
+The AH PGY1 pharmacy residency program prepares its graduates to succeed as acute care pharmacists or to pursue PGY2 training in a focused area of practice.
+AH is a community teaching hospital that provides a core foundation of practice management, self-evaluation, and unique clinical skills (pain management, anticoagulation and antimicrobial stewardship) within a culture of patient safety.

 To be considered for the PGY1 Pharmacy Residency Program, you must be registered with the ASHP-affiliated National Matching Service.
 You must then apply online via the Pharmacy Online Residency Centralized Application Service (PhORCAS).
 Completed applications are due by the deadline listed on the ASHP Residency Directory.
 Selected candidates will receive an invitation for an on-site interview, typically in January or February, with the program director, preceptors and department staff.
 The program will fill the available positions in accordance with the National Matching Service agreement and ASHP accreditation rules and guidelines.

 - Doctor of Pharmacy degree from an ACPE-accredited College or School of pharmacy or BS in pharmacy degree with three years of hospital experience.

 - Must be a registered pharmacist in Pennsylvania or eligible for and complete the Board of Pharmacy licensure process within three months of the residency program start date.